gesellc/flash-mob-programming/README.md

 # Alright, how do we do this?

-Over multiple rounds of mobbing we guide ourselves from strict rules to more fluid and efficient styles of communication and towards higher performance.
+Over multiple rounds of mobbing we guide ourselves from strict rules to more fluid and efficient styles of communication, towards higher productivity and performance.
+We would expect challenges to emerge.
 On this path we try to find the best learning opportunities for us as a team.

 Two essentials of mob programming and how we implement them: